Edinburgh and the traditions of the Highlands

-Marvel at the awesome spectacle of the colourful, musical Edinburgh Military Tattoo during this exciting tour based in Blair Atholl.
-Enjoy journeys on the Strathspey Steam Railway and the Cairngorm Mountain Railway.
+Marvel at the awesome spectacle of the colourful Edinburgh Military Tattoo during this exciting tour based in Edinburgh.
+Completing the trip, enjoy a journey on the Strathspey Steam Railway and a visit to the Highland Wildlife Park.

 On many of our UK & Ireland tours, you may check in at the first hotel on your itinerary anytime after 14:00; your Tour Manager will be available between 16:00 and 18:00.
 However, if you are arriving later, you can meet your Tour Manager before dinner from 19:00.